Democrats release new batch of testimony from Trump impeachment inquiry

 The public testimony before the House Intelligence Committee will be carried by major broadcast and cable television networks and is expected to be viewed by millions of people, as Democrats seek to make the case for Trump’s removal from office.

+Trump took to Twitter on Monday to fume again about the investigation.
+He said he would release this week a transcript of an earlier call he had with Ukrainian President Volodymyr Zelenskiy.

 Cooper’s Oct.
-23 closed-door testimony became the scene of one of the most explosive moments of the inquiry so far, when a group of about two dozen Republican lawmakers and allies of Trump stormed the secure room where she was speaking.
-Critics denounced the lawmakers’ actions, saying by taking phones into the secure room, they had compromised U.S. security.
+23 closed-door testimony became the scene of one of the most explosive moments of the inquiry so far, when about two dozen Republican lawmakers and allies of Trump stormed the secure room where she was speaking.
+Critics denounced the lawmakers’ actions, saying they had compromised U.S. security by taking phones into the secure room.

 In her testimony, Cooper described at some length the approval process for the $391 million in aid to Ukraine, including that the Pentagon had determined that Kiev had met anti-corruption requirements for the release of the funds.